Vaidit-0210/Chat-WebApp/README.md

 ---

-# 🏛️ Project Architecture

-This document provides a detailed overview of the project structure and the purpose of each directory.

----

-## ## Root Directory

-The root directory contains the two main parts of the application: the `frontend` and the `backend`.
-It also holds configuration files that are essential for the entire project.

-/
-├── frontend/         # React Frontend Application
-├── backend/          # Node.js/Express Backend API
-├── .gitignore        # Files and folders to be ignored by Git ├── package.json      # Root scripts for building and starting the project └── README.md         # Main project overview

----

-## ## Frontend (`/frontend`)

-The frontend is a modern React application built with Vite.
-It's responsible for all user interface elements and client-side logic.

-frontend/
-├── public/           # Static assets (icons, images) ├── src/              # Main source code
-│   ├── components/   # Reusable React components (e.g., Sidebar, MessageInput)
-│   ├── lib/          # Helper libraries (e.g., configured Axios instance)
-│   ├── pages/        # Page components (e.g., HomePage, LoginPage)
-│   └── store/        # Zustand state management stores (e.g., authStore, chatStore)
-├── .env              # Environment variables (e.g., VITE_BASE_URL)
-└── README.md         # Instructions specific to the frontend

----

-## ## Backend (`/backend`)

-The backend is a Node.js server using the Express framework.
-It handles the REST API, manages the database connection, and powers real-time communication with Socket.io.

-backend/
-├── controllers/      # Business logic for routes
-├── middleware/       # Express middleware (e.g., authentication check)
-├── models/           # Mongoose schemas for the database ├── routes/           # API route definitions
-├── lib/              # Socket.io configuration and helper functions
-├── seeds/            # Scripts to populate the database with initial data ├── .env              # Server-side environment variables and secrets └── README.md         # Instructions specific to the backend

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improving the project, please fork the repo and create a pull request, or open an issue with the "enhancement" tag.